 The Office of the Director of Public Prosecutions requires lawyers to fill the permanent position of Prosecutors.
+Are you qualified, newly qualified, about to qualify as a Solicitor or Barrister?
+If the answer is yes, this could be an exciting career opportunity for you.
 A panel will be created from this open competition to fill legal positions at Prosecutor level.
-It is proposed that the panel will remain in existence for a period of 18 months.